rehmanx/PandaEditor/README.md

 The **resources browser** panel displays contents from project path directory.
 To import resources from outside into your current project.

 **External resources**
 PandaEditor has support to append resources outside of your current project directory.
 Go to **Menu bar > Project > Append External Resources > select a resource directory** to append an external resource directory to your current project, PandaEditor will immediately start monitoring changes in any appended external resource directory.

 ### Properties panel.
-Properties panel displays properties of the currently selected editor item, an editor item can be any scene object or editor resource.
+Properties panel displays properties of the currently selected editor item, an editor item can be any scene object or a resource.

 ### Object manipulation
 PandaEditor has bare minimum object manipulation you can add, remove and transform an object in scene view.